 Where to find other exemptions. |

 In Maryland, the homestead exemption applies to real property, including your home, condominium, or co-op.
 You must own and occupy the property in order to protect it.
-The homestead exemption also applies to a manufactured home that you have converted to real property by permanently affixing it to the land.
+The homestead exemption also applies to a manufactured home you have converted to real property by permanently affixing it to the land.

 You can file for bankruptcy in Maryland after living there for more than 180 days.
 However, you must live in Maryland much longer before using Maryland exemptions—at least 730 days before filing, to be exact.
 Otherwise, you'd use the previous state's exemptions.

 But suppose you lived in multiple states during the two years before filing for bankruptcy.
-In that case, you'd use the exemptions of the state you lived in for most of the 180 days before the two-year period that immediately preceded your filing.
+In that case, you'd use the exemptions of the state you lived in for most of the 180 days before the two-year period immediately preceding your filing.
 (11 U.S.C. § 522(b)(3)(A).)
 Learn more about filing for bankruptcy after moving to a new state.

-Did you know Nolo has been making the law easy for over fifty years?
-It's true—and we want to make sure you find what you need.
+Did you know Nolo has made the law easy for over fifty years?
+It's true, and we want to ensure you find what you need.
 Below you'll find more articles explaining how bankruptcy works.
 And don't forget that our bankruptcy homepage is the best place to start if you have other questions!

 Our Editor's Picks for You |